lingeringcode/clndgrn/content/publication/code-year/index.md

 # Publication name and optional abbreviated publication name.
 publication: "In *Strategic Discourse: The Politics of (New) Literacy Crises*"

 abstract: In this chapter, Brooks and Lindgren consider how literacy crisis discourses have reinvented themselves in the twenty-first century.
 Specifically, they consider what roles literacy experts have to play in responding to the coding crisis discourse.
-Drawing on field data from their after-school coding literacy program for elementary-aged children, they acknowledge their problems and successes, as they avoided both the crisis and salvation rhetoric that dominates the "learn to code" movement..
+Drawing on field data from their after-school coding literacy program for elementary-aged children, they acknowledge their problems and successes, as they avoided both the crisis and salvation rhetoric that dominates the "learn to code" movement.
+[Test](http://bit.ly/3844s18)

 # Summary.
 An optional shortened abstract.
 summary: What roles do literacy experts have to play in responding to the coding crisis discourse?
 This chapter considers how literacy crisis discourses have been reinvented in the twenty-first century.